 We did walk around the city at night, however and felt completely safe in our neighborhoods and even headed over to the newly created Hafen City.
 Here you will find the Hamburg Dungeon, Miniatur Wonderland, statues, and a love-lock bridge.

-How to ~ Blind Book!
+Check out my article on How to Blind Book!